Data Centers in Curitiba

 Natural Disaster Risk

-- River Flood: This is the most significant natural hazard, with a risk score of 7.7/10.
-Data center site selection prioritizes locations outside of historical floodplains.
+- River Flood: The most significant natural threat, with a risk score of 7.7 out of 10.